Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 To better understand your potential customers, let’s first look at how Southeast Asian consumers perceive health supplements and how their lifestyle choices drive them towards purchasing health supplements.

 Health supplements in Southeast Asia are perceived to be increasingly important to maintain a balanced diet and lifestyle, where consumers believe that they can make up for a lack of a certain vitamin or food by consuming health supplements.
-Many also use health supplements for beauty purposes, such as for skincare, hair strengthening, and fat burning in countries like Malaysia and Vietnam.
+Many also use health supplements for beauty purposes, such as for skincare, hair strengthening, and fat burning in countries like Malaysia6 and Vietnam.7

 With rising disposable income, a larger proportion of consumers in developing countries are able to go beyond putting bread on the table to purchasing health supplements to boost their wellbeing.
 This growing belief in the benefits of health supplements therefore makes Southeast Asia a lucrative market to enter.